tobydriscoll/udmath305/src/linalg/multiplicity.md

 If $\bfA\in\cmn{n}{n}$ has $n$ distinct eigenvalues, then $\bfA$ is not defective.
 ````

-For $n=2$, the possibilities in the case of algebraic multiplicity equal to 2 are easy to pin down.
+For $n=2$, the possibilities in the case of algebraic multiplicity equal to 2 are easy to pin down even further.

 ````{proof:theorem} $2\times 2$ defectivenss
 Any $\bfA\in\cmn{2}{2}$ that has a single repeated eigenvalue is either defective or a multiple of the identity matrix.